How Can We Help?

 Teachers and schools can easily connect to Rocket Math through the ClassLink Library or Clever Library without setting up a district connection or involving district personnel.
 Simply go into the ClassLink or Clever Library and enable Rocket Math, which will start an initial, 30-day complimentary subscription.
 If desired, that initial subscription can be renewed into a paid subscription, with no loss of student progress.
 We recommend that all the teachers be merged into one school-level account for purposes of getting lower per seat prices.

-A district level connection requires communication among district IT, the teaching staff and Rocket Math.
+Option 2: A district level connection between ClassLink or Clever and Rocket Math requires communication among district IT, the teaching staff and us.

 Below is the sequence, as we understand it, of connecting a school or district through ClassLink or Clever to Rocket Math.
 You may have already started this sequence.
 Often, the IT department on the one side and the curriculum folks, teachers and administrators on the other side haven’t communicated the relevant decisions to each other.
 These decisions have to be made and communicated to all parties in order to move ahead.
 It is our hope that this post will clarify what has to be decided.

 NOTE: We have no minimum for ClassLink connections, but Rocket Math has a 200-student seat minimum for making a district-level connection within Clever.
 Less than 200 student seats and there is no need for district rostering.
-Teachers should use the Clever Library to roster their class.
+Teachers should use Option 1–the Clever Library to roster their class.

 Step 1: District IT department invites Rocket Math into ClassLink or Clever connection.